gregwhitaker/ratpack-s3upload-example/README.md

 ## Running the Example

+1. Update the `bucket` configuration option in `config.yml` to your S3 bucket name.

-1. Run the following command to start the application:
+2. Run the following command to start the application:

         ./gradlew run

-2. Run the following curl command to upload the `cat.jpeg` image to S3:
+3. Run the following curl command to upload the `cat.jpeg` image to S3:

         curl -T ./cat.jpeg -H "Content-Type:image/jpeg" http://localhost:5050/api/v1/upload